Lauer shines as Brewers roll to 10-0 blowout of Phillies

 But they couldn’t do much of anything against Lauer.

-Lauer (5-5) struck out five and walked one to continue his sizzling September.
-He has given up one run and allowed just seven hits over 14 innings in two starts this month.

 He was pitching so well that the Brewers let him hit for himself with the bases loaded and two outs in a 3-0 game in the sixth inning.
 Lauer rewarded the team’s faith in him by drawing a walk to spark a three-run rally.
+He also singled and scored in the third.

+“He’s done a great job,” Yelich said.
+“Every time he takes the ball, we feel we have a chance to win.
+He’s stepped up in some big bounce-back games for us like he did today.”

 Hunter Strickland and Miguel Sánchez worked the final two innings to complete the five-hit shutout.

 Phillies starter Aaron Nola (7-8) gave up three runs and six hits in five innings while striking out six and walking none.
-The Brewers put the game away by scoring seven runs against the Phillies’ bullpen.
+Those three runs came in a third-inning rally that featured five hits, which all came on two-strike pitches.

+“This whole season, it’s for the most part one inning that’s erupted on me,” Nola said.
+“I thought I made some OK pitches that inning.
+They just found holes.”

-The Brewers opened the scoring in the third when Escobar knocked home two runs with a ground-rule double on the ninth pitch of his at-bat.
-Escobar’s drive hit the dirt in left field and bounced into the stands in foul territory.
-Lauer singled and Wong doubled earlier in the inning.
+That third-inning rally featured a two-out Escobar ground-rule double that brought home two runs to break a scoreless tie.
+On the ninth pitch of his at-bat, Escobar hit a fly ball that bounced off the dirt in left field and landed in the stands in foul territory.

-Christian Yelich knocked in Escobar with a single up the middle to make it 3-0.

-Milwaukee added three more runs in the sixth off reliever Ramón Rosso, who kept the inning alive by walking Lauer on five pitches with the bases loaded.
-Kolten Wong followed with a two-run single.
+“That was the at-bat I circled as the at-bat of the game,” Counsell said.

-García broke the game open in the seventh with his 423-foot drive to left off Cam Bedrosian.
-The Brewers added two more runs in the eighth against Enyel De Los Santos
+Milwaukee broke the game open by scoring seven runs against Philadelphia’s bullpen.
+The Brewers scored three in the sixth off Ramón Rosso.
+García hit his two-run homer in the seventh off Cam Bedrosian.
+Milwaukee added two more runs in the eighth against Enyel De Los Santos

 WONG RETURNS AS NEW DAD